IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Legal difficulty
 ====================

-Appears in Legal solutions and can be used to indicate how difficult the solution is to execute on your own.
+Appears in Legal solutions indicates how difficult the solution is to do on your own.
 Example legal difficulty statements:

 * "We rate this an easy task in most cases.
 Fill out the form and file it with the court.
 No court appearance is generally required."
 * "We rate this as a moderate task in most cases when our Easy Forms are used.
 You will likely have to appear in court."
 * "We rate this as a moderate task in most cases.
-If you are not a legal resident or citizen, this task should not be undertaken without an attorney."
+If you are not a legal resident or citizen, do not do this task without a lawyer."
 * "We rate this as a difficult task in most cases.
 We recommend getting legal advice from a lawyer."

+These may then appear at the top of the content:

+.. warning:: We rate this as a difficult task in most cases.
+We recommend getting legal help from a lawyer.

+.. warning:: We rate this as an easy task in many cases.
+We recommend getting legal help from a lawyer if you are not a US citizen.

 Legal category tagging
 ==========================